danielspaniel/ember-data-change-tracker/README.md

 This addon aims to fill in the gaps in the change tracking that ember data does now.
  - Currently ember-data tracks changes for numbers/strings/date/boolean attribute, and has a changeAttributes method to see what changed

- - Works on ember-data versions 2.5+
- - This addon tracks:
+ - This addon:
-    - modifications in attributes that are object/json
+    - tracks modifications in attributes that are object/json
-    - replacement of belongsTo association models
+    - tracks replacement of belongsTo associations
+    - tracks replacement/changes in hasMany associations
+    - Only works with ember-data versions 2.5+

 ## Installation

 * `ember install ember-data-change-tracking`